syliang1999/syliang1999.github.io/_pages/about.md

 Greetings! ：)

 My name is Siyuan Liang and I was born in Xi'an, China in 1999.
-You can also call me Kryie if you like.
+You can also call me Kyrie if you like.

 I joined in Xi'an Jiaotong University in 2018, majoring in Electrical Engineering and Automation (Elite class), and was awarded the Academic Elite Scholarship of 180,000 RMB.
 After 4 years of hard work, I finally got my bacholar's degree and became a honorary graduate in 2022.
 In the same year, I was admitted to The Chinese University of Hong Kong and started my Ph.D career in the department of Computer Science and Engineering.